Pulkit-Khandelwal/exvivo-image-analysis/exvivo-segm-demo-docker.md

 # Some useful things:
 - You don't need any working knowledge of docker or kubernetes!
-- You just need to provide a `nifiti` image in the correct file format ending with `_0000.nii.gz`
+- You just need to provide a `nifti` image in the correct file format ending with `_0000.nii.gz`
 - Use a GPU enabled machine.
 For PICSL and hippogang members, feel free to use any of the lambda machines.
 I tetsed this on lambda-picsl.
 - You do not need to have a docker hub account but might as well jsut in case.
 You can sign up [here](https://hub.docker.com/).
 It is free!
 - Everything you need is already there on the lambda machine.
 Though if need be, you might have to be added to the docker user group (ask me or Gaylord).